cilium/cilium/Documentation/gettingstarted.rst

 The tutorial leverages Vagrant, and as such should run on any operating system supported by Vagrant, including Linux, MacOS X, and Windows.
-The VM running Docker + Cilium requires about 3 GB of RAM, so if your laptop has limited resources, you may want to close other memory hungry applications.
+The VM running Docker + Cilium requires about 3 GB of RAM, so if your laptop has limited resources, you may want to close other memory intensive applications.

 The vagrant box is currently available for the following hypervisors.
 Please contact us on :ref:`slack` to request building for additional hypervisors.